 - Talk to your doctor, midwife or dietitian if you need advice on healthy eating and watching your weight during pregnancy.

-During pregnancy your appetite can be affected by pregnancy-related issues such as morning sickness, indigestion or having cravings for unhealthy foods.
+During pregnancy your appetite can be affected by pregnancy-related issues such as morning sickness, indigestion or having cravings for certain foods.
 However, eating a healthy balanced diet is important for you and your baby.

 Make sure you eat a variety of foods including:

-- plenty of vegetables and fruit
+- plenty of fresh vegetables and fruit

 - grain foods, mostly whole grain and those naturally high in fibre

-- some milk and milk products, mostly low and reduced fat some
+- some milk and milk products, mostly low and reduced fat

 - legumes, nuts, seeds, fish and other seafood, eggs, poultry and/or red meat with the fat removed.